Webb's Depth of Knowledge: The Four DOK Levels with Examples

-Webb's Depth of Knowledge (DOK) is a framework used by educators to categorize tasks and assignments based on the level of cognitive effort required to complete them.
-This framework provides a helpful tool for designing and evaluating tasks that require deeper thinking and understanding.
-DOK is particularly useful for standardized assessments, where tasks are structured to test various levels of rigor.
+Webb's Depth of Knowledge framework provides a helpful tool for designing and evaluating tasks that require deeper thinking and understanding.
+DOK is particularly useful for standardised assessments, where tasks are structured to test various levels of rigor.

 There are four levels of Webb's Depth of Knowledge, each building on the previous level and requiring greater levels of cognitive complexity.
 The first level is recall, which requires learners to simply recall information from memory.
 This may involve basic knowledge such as terms, definitions, or historical facts.

 At the second level, learners must demonstrate understanding of a concept or skill.
-This includes activities such as explaining a concept, interpreting data to support a claim, or summarizing key ideas from a text.
+This includes activities such as explaining a concept, interpreting data to support a claim, or summarising key ideas from a text.

 The third level of DOK requires learners to apply their knowledge and understanding in different contexts.
-This may involve analyzing primary sources to make an argument, developing a research question, or creating a project that integrates multiple disciplines.
+This may involve analysing primary sources to make an argument, developing a research question, or creating a project that integrates multiple disciplines.

 Finally, the fourth level of DOK requires learners to engage in critical thinking, synthesize information and evaluate arguments.
 This includes activities such as evaluating sources of information, synthesizing information from multiple sources to create new knowledge, developing original ideas and solutions, or evaluating the validity of an argument.

-It is essential to recognize that each level of DOK builds upon the previous level.
+recognise that each level of DOK builds upon the previous level.
 At the first level, learners must recall basic knowledge, and at the second level, they must demonstrate understanding of the concept.
 In the third level, they must apply their knowledge in different contexts before finally engaging in critical thinking and synthesis at the highest level.

 To further clarify the levels, consider a complex concept, such as climate change.
 At the recall level, learners might be asked to define climate change or name the greenhouse gases.
 At the understanding level, they might be asked to explain the causes of climate change or interpret data.